 Updated emissions model: The original mobile sources emissions model (EMFAC7F) was replaced with an updated emissions model (EMFAC2002).
-Now, the SECAT program will use the most current emission model (EMFAC2007) to evaluate projects.
+Now, the SECAT Program will use the most current emission model (EMFAC2007) used by the Carl Moyer Program to evaluate projects.
 The updated model offers more accurate emissions information based upon the latest research completed on car and truck surveys.